annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 *You can download the clean csv file [here](https://github.com/annafellars/GolfOlympics/blob/main/clean_scoreboard_df.csv) , or the raw csv file [here](https://github.com/annafellars/GolfOlympics/blob/main/raw_scoreboard_df.csv)*

 ### Step 5: EDA
 Now that your data is clean and ready to use you can do a simple EDA to start your analysis.
 An EDA allows you to get a sense of trends in your data and give you an idea of what you want to explore first.
+Since I was just hoping to understand the data better to get more into golf I started by looking to see if there were any trends between tournaments, days of tournament, and players.
 Here are 3 graphs I created and the takeaways I got from them.

 #### Strokes across Tournaments
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/strokecount.jpg)